SaifTTU/Object-Oriented-Programming-CS-2365-Project-2/README.md

 Also: remember to use the colText() method in the card class to print the String color of any card.

-Also: I just added javax.swing functionality.
+just added javax.swing functionality for the showButton dialogue stuff.
+I put all three options in a method titled "option(int o)" which takes in one argument, the number of the option that is being given.